AlmudenaZhou/data-engineer-gharchive/README.md

 ### Mage orchestrator

 For bulk data processing, I used the backfilled mage feature.
-The calls are made individually and depended on the environment variable execution_date to backfill dates that were missing.
+The calls are made individually and depend on the environment variable execution_date to backfill dates that were missing.

 To download data hourly, I configured an hourly trigger to automatically run the pipeline.